 The Patchman agent, running on the servers you add to the Portal, is updated regularly to resolve bugs and introduce new features.
 Updating the Patchman agent only requires you to update the package using your package manager.

-We recommend adding the updating of the Patchman client to your regular update schedule.
-However, if you need to manually update the client, you can use the following commands:
+We recommend adding the updating of the Patchman agent to your regular update schedule.
+However, if you need to manually update the agent, you can use the following commands:

 If you are using CentOS, you can use: